 When would the plan need to be repaid

-It will be repaid from the proceeds of the sale of your property, either on death (with a couple on the death of the last survivor) or following a move into permanent long-term care.
+It would be repaid from the proceeds of the sale of your property, either on death (with a couple on the death of the last survivor) or following a move into permanent long-term care.

 How much money will I owe the provider when the plan finishes?